mparkin/mainpanel/README.md

 command,modifier

-* Run , milliseconds  - if time is 0 or null then run and go to next command
+* Run milliseconds  - if time is 0 or null then run and go to next command
-* Wait, milliseconds - just sleep to the specified milliseconds
+* Wait milliseconds - just sleep to the specified milliseconds
-* Flow, ml/min
+* Flow ml/min
-* Dispense, null
+* Dispense null
-* Withdraw, null
+* Withdraw null
-* Pulse, milliseconds - Run at max speed for milliseconds
+* Pulse milliseconds - Run at max speed for milliseconds
+* Normal milliseconds
-* Stop, null
+* Stop null

 ## TO DO

 1. ~~Check for connection to pump.
 If not there send message and die~~
 2. ~~Add pump commands to this document.~~
 3. ~~Add action scheduler~~
-4. Add configuration window
+4. ~~Add configuration window~~
 5. Add action button frame
 6. ~~Break out pump commands to own class ( pump.py )~~
 7. ~~Break out sensor commands to own class (sensors.py)~~